-Most human beings throughout history have had some sort of deep sense that everything is a gift, which is why nearly everyone has always believed in God.
-But it is easy forget.
-We rush around, do important things, and we lose sight of the one who gives everything.
-Adam and Eve are created to till the soil and bring forth its fruit.
+Most human beings throughout history have had some sort

+of deep sense that everything is

+a gift, which is why nearly everyone has always believed in

+God.
+But it is easy to freger.
+We

+rush around, do important

+things, and we lose sight of the

+one who gives everything.

+Adam and Ewe are created to till

+the soil and bring forth its fruit.

 And people in touch with miracle of fertility are rarely atheists.
-You are always receiving gifts.
-But in a Supermarket, then vegetables become plastic wrapped goods.
-They are products rather than gifts.
+You are always receiving

+gifts.
+But in a Supermarket, then

+vegetables become plantic

+wrapped goods.
+They are prod-

-Sociologists have speculated much on the magical properties railway stations in nineteenth century France.
-Deeply religious peasants came to Paris to seek work, but the moment that their feet touched the platform, then they ceased every to go to church again.
+uets rather than gifts.
+Sociologists have speculated much on the magical properties of railway stations in sine-teenth century France.
+Deeply religious peasants came to Paris to seek work, but the moment that their feet touched the platform, then they ceased ever to go to church again.
 They forgot God.
-In an urban slum, it ceased to be obvious that everything was a gift, and so one easily forgot the Giver.
+In an urban slum, it crased to be obvious that everything was a gift, and so use easily forgot the Giver.
 This year, for the first time in human history, more than half of all human beings live in cities.
 When people live in an environment that is entirely constructed, then everything will be seen as produced rather than given.
-Nothing need be.
-I was in French Polynesia last Christmas, not on holiday I hasten to add!
-I went to visit an atoll called Rangiroa.
-It is a large circle of thin soil, perched on coral, hardly anywhere more than a metre above the sea.
-If the sea rises much, then Rangiroa will cease to exist.
-But everyone drives around in big four wheel drive trucks, which are destroying the environment and may well lead to the disappearance of their land.
-It was a poignant sign of our forgetfulness.
-We are poised over non-existence.
+So out challenge is how, in an urban environment, can une surtain that seme of the utter giftedness of everything?

-So we share the happiness of God the Creator by gratitude.
-Ronald Rolheiser wrote that 'to be a saint is to be fuelled by gratitude, nothing more and nothing less.2' Meister Eckhart, the fourteenth century German Dominican, said that 'if the only prayer I ever make is Thank you...That is enough.'
-When my mother became old and ill, hardly able to speak because of strokes, I was overwhelmed by her gratitude.
-She remain constantly astonished by the endless care of God for her.
+Seleving Three Ways in One God A mading of the Apostic's Creed London 1952 p.22 of God the Creator by grati-tude.
+Ronald Rollielser wrote that 'to be a saint is to be that 'to be a saint is to be fuelled by gratitude, nothing more and nothing less.
+Meister Eckhars, the fourteenth century German Domínicas, said that 'if the only prayer I ever make is 'Thank you...That is enough.'
+When my mother became old and ill, hardly able to make became old safely. speak because of strokes, I was overwhelmed by her gratitude.
+She remain constantly aston-ished by the endless care of God for her.
 When she fell out of bed, and ambulance men had come and put her back, her first reaction was gratitude to God for their help.
 That is belief.